disruptiveplanets/AIME/data/probe-space-1/readme.md

 But now that I look at the data properly, the fits that succeeded actually did quite well!
 The contours are OK!

 I also changed the plotting software to save the original data and plot against that.
 Residuals are now more reliable.

+# Jan 4

+Today I pulled the data, and things worked.
+I believe my code runs successfully.
+However, I didn't get convergence because I hadn't run the MCMC for long enough.
+I extended the number of iterations from 10,000 to 100,000 and also sped up the model.

+I sped up the model by precomputing more of the torque equation and by changing the delta t formula based on a more principled method for how much deviation from the true integral is too much.
+(I said if the fractional difference between the data for a point and some point displaced by a typical width of sigma from it is more than 1%, that's unacceptable.
+Differences of about 1% in overall accuracy is also ok.)